-‘Dragon Ball Super’ Episode 90-92 Tease Goku vs. Gohan Battle, Missing Universe 7 Fighter
+‘Dragon Ball Super’ Episode 90-92 Tease Goku Vs. Gohan Battle, Missing Universe 7 Fighter

-Dragon Ball Super has been taking its time building up to its grandest tournament since the franchise started, but if a new set of episode summaries are any indication, it appears that things are about to escalate in the next few weeks.
+Dragon Ball Super has been taking its time building up to its grandest tournament since the franchise started, but if a new set of episode summaries is any indication, it appears that things are about to escalate in the next few weeks.
 As teased in leaked summaries for DBS Episodes 90-92, a great battle between Goku and Gohan would ensue, and just before the Tournament of Power begins, the Universe 7 team would discover that one particular member would be missing.

 The leaks, translated by noted fan-translator Todd Blankenship, featured the episode summaries for Dragon Ball Super Ep 88-92.
 While Episodes 88 and 89 merely teased the recruitment of the final members of the U7 team, episodes 90-92 have managed to incite interest among longtime fans of the series.
 This is because after weeks of the anime simply focusing on the recruitment of fighters for the upcoming tournament, DBS appears to be finally shifting gears.